Ethan Allen Interiors Inc. (NYSE:ETH) Plans Quarterly Dividend of $0.25

 Ethan Allen Interiors Inc. (NYSE:ETH) declared a quarterly dividend on Wednesday, April 28th, Wall Street Journal reports.
-Investors of record on Tuesday, May 11th will be paid a dividend of 0.25 per share on Tuesday, May 25th.
-This represents a $1.00 annualized dividend and a yield of 3.18%.
+Stockholders of record on Tuesday, May 11th will be given a dividend of 0.25 per share on Tuesday, May 25th.
+This represents a $1.00 annualized dividend and a dividend yield of 3.18%.
 The ex-dividend date of this dividend is Monday, May 10th.

-Ethan Allen Interiors has decreased its dividend payment by 17.1% over the last three years and has raised its dividend annually for the last 1 consecutive years.
-Ethan Allen Interiors has a payout ratio of 51.8% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect Ethan Allen Interiors to earn $1.35 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 74.1%.
+Ethan Allen Interiors has decreased its dividend payment by 17.1% over the last three years and has increased its dividend annually for the last 1 consecutive years.
+Ethan Allen Interiors has a payout ratio of 51.8% meaning its dividend is sufficiently covered by earnings.
+Equities research analysts expect Ethan Allen Interiors to earn $1.35 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 74.1%.

 In other Ethan Allen Interiors news, SVP Daniel M. Grow sold 1,214 shares of the firm’s stock in a transaction dated Tuesday, February 9th.
 The shares were sold at an average price of $25.30, for a total value of $30,714.20.
 Following the completion of the transaction, the senior vice president now directly owns 3,000 shares in the company, valued at $75,900.
 The sale was disclosed in a filing with the SEC, which is accessible through this link.
 Company insiders own 11.30% of the company’s stock.